How-to·Mar 1, 2026·8 min read

 Do I need an engineering team to set up a document approval workflow?

 Not if you use a purpose-built platform.
-Tools like Floowed let operations teams configure document types, extraction fields, validation rules, and review routing through a visual interface.
+With Floowed, credit and risk teams configure document types, extraction and analysis fields, validation rules, and review routing through the Decision Engine.
 Engineering is not required to set up or maintain the workflow.

 What is the difference between a document approval workflow and a document management system?

 A document management system stores and organises files.
 A document approval workflow actively moves documents through a process, enforcing review steps, capturing decisions, and triggering downstream actions.
-Most organisations need both, but they solve different problems.
+Most lenders need both, but they solve different problems.

 How do I track bottlenecks in a document approval workflow?